Chymyst/chymyst-core/docs/concurrency.md

 This mutual dependency creates an asynchronous loop in the dataflow graph.

 This class of problems can be solved by functional reactive programming (FRP) frameworks, Akka Streams, and some other asynchronous streaming systems.
-Despite the fact that the general dataflow is strictly more powerful than the acyclic dataflow, the entire computation is _still_ possible to perform on a single-CPU machine without any concurrency.
+Despite the fact that the general dataflow is strictly more powerful than the acyclic dataflow, the entire computation is _still_ possible to perform on a single thread without any concurrency.

 ### Cyclic dataflow = recursive monadic stream